 Workflows are a series of items to be completed.
 A workflow plan is a document that allows you to track each work item, and to easily see who it’s assigned to, its status, and other important information.

-In a business context, workflows are considered essential parts of an organization along with IT, teams, hierarchies, and projects.
-Today, especially on production lines and in software development, designing, planning, and running workflows is automated.
-Workflows aren’t a new concept - in fact, they were used in manufacturing and other enterprises before software (think of the Kanban cards used in the Toyota plant in the 1940s).
+Workflows aren’t a new concept — in fact, they were used in manufacturing and other enterprises before software (think of the Kanban cards used in the Toyota manufacturing plant in the 1940s).
+Workflows are considered essential parts of an organization, and in many cases, such as on production lines and in software development, workflows are often automated.

 A workflow has a start point and an end point.
 Workflows can be linear (the first step starts from outside the workflow) or looped (the flow is self-contained, and the endpoint initiates a new start point).
 Every workflow requires an initiator, a person or event that sets off the workflow.
-A workflow also includes participants, or team members who may be assigned work items to process and move to the next stage.
+A workflow also includes participants who may be assigned work items to process and move to the next stage.

 You can schedule workflow steps so that work items are finished at a certain time, and they may require prerequisites to transition to the next step.
-For example, to move a work item in a bug tracking system to the “Completed” state, a comment may be required.
+For example, to move a work item in a bug tracking system to the “Completed” state, you may require a comment.

 What Is Workflow Planning?